-The inventory of assisted units includes a review of all multifamily rental units under federal, state and/or local programs, including HUD programs, state and local bond programs, redevelopment programs, and local in-lieu fees (inclusionary, density bonus, or direct assistance programs).
+The inventory of assisted units includes a review of all multi-family rental units under federal, state and/or local programs, including HUD programs, state and local bond programs, redevelopment programs, and local in-lieu fees (inclusionary, density bonus, or direct assistance programs).
 The inventory also covers all units that are eligible for change to non-low-income housing units because of termination of subsidy contract, mortgage prepayment, or expiring use restrictions.
 As noted in Table H-70 and described below, there are three assisted housing development within the City in which affordability controls are due to expire during the eight-year planning period of this Housing Element.
-California Government Code Section 65583.9A also requires an analysis of assisted housing units that may be lost from the inventory within a 10-year period.
-However, as indicated in Table H-70, no assisted housing units beyond the two already identified are within the 10-year period.

 • Rainbow Plaza.
 Rainbow Plaza is located at 220 West Pine Avenue and contains a total of 31 assisted units (27 one bedroom and 4 two bedroom units).
 This project is funded by HUD and is managed by a property management company.
 These units were required to be set-aside for occupancy by low-income individuals who are handicapped, disabled, or elderly (age 62 or older).
 Federal Preference Guidelines allow persons about to lose their homes or those living in substandard housing, who meet the other qualifying criteria, to have preference on the waiting list.
 Although the original Section 8 contract expired in 2001, the contract was renewed in that same year for a one year period.
-In 2002, the contract expired but was subsequently renewed for a five year period and was again renewed in 2012.
-The contract will expire again in 2017 but the risk of conversion is low.
+In 2002, the contract expired but was subsequently renewed for a five year period and was again renewed in 2007.
+The contract will expire again in 2012 but the risk of conversion is low.
 Each contract is subject to annual review by Congress.
 Five years is the maximum renewal period allowed by Congress.

-• Parkside Apartments.
+- Laurel Springs Apartments.
+Laurel Springs Apartments is an assisted housing development in which affordability controls are due to expire during the time horizon of the current Housing Element.
+Laurel Springs Apartments (88 two bedroom units and 6 three bedroom units) currently contain 19 assisted units.
+These units were required to be set aside for occupancy by low- and moderate-income house-holds.
+These units are affordability restricted until 2010. - Parkside Apartments.
 Parkside Apartments is an assisted housing development in which affordability controls for low and very low income households initially applied to 18 of the 48 total dwellings.
 The Housing Authority of Santa Barbara County (HASBC) has recently acquired the project and extended affordability to all 48 units.
 The duration affordability is tied to the duration of HASBC ownership.
-The current expiration date is 2016.